rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - The selected **Display Option** does not affect how vehicle color is set.
 - A vehicle is included only if the vehicle's district is the **selected district**.
   The vehicle's district is determined by the vehicle owner's property.
+- Cargo vehicles traveling between two outside connections are excluded.
+- The Reach Stacker, Fishing Boat, and Oil Tanker do not actually carry any resource.
+  Therefore, the vehicle color is not set.

 # Options
 The following settings are available on the Options screen.